-- Goal To improve water quality, reduce the impacts of flooding events; and restore natural areas, vegetation, and habitat functions. - Objective The degraded processes of the shoreline will be restored to the extent that a net improvement to the shoreline ecosystem is obtained to benefit water quality, vegetation, and the residents of Shoreline.
+- Goal To improve water quality, reduce the impacts of flooding events; and restore natural areas, vegetation, and habitat functions. - Objective Seek funding for restoration projects within the shoreline jurisdiction and require development proposals to address habitat restoration and water quality. - Objective Engage in discussions with other municipalities that border the Puget Sound and BNSF railroad regarding efforts to benefit fish passage and nutrient transfer.